Miso-pickled Egg Yolk

-Charles at Five Euro Food has just reminded me of an old post of mine when he wrote about his 5-hour egg!
+Charles at Five Euro Food has just reminded me of an old post of my Miso-pickled Egg Yolk when he wrote about his 5-hour egg!

 Eggs are the one single ingredient used all over the World (except for the glacial caps maybe!), and people have come up with infinite ways of preserving them.

 Tamago Miso Tsuke/卵黄味噌漬け is a popular way in Japan to preserve egg yolk in miso.